khanhdang2911/JobSeed/README.md

 ### Reporting Issues

 If you encounter any issues or have ideas for improvements, feel free to open an issue.
 Please include the "enhancement" tag for feature suggestions.
-This helps us categorize and prioritize your input effectively.
+This helps us categorize and prioritize your input effectively 😄

 ### Tips for a Successful Contribution